Four Seasons Tenure

-- WSET Level 2- Award in Wine and Spirits; Court of Master Sommeliers Certified; Sommelier training at Escola de Hotelaria e Turismo de Lisboa; Restaurant and Bar Continuous Training Program at Escola de Hotelaria e Turismo de Lisboa; Cooking and Wine Service Course at Escola de Formação Profissional para o Sector Alimentar da Pontinha
+- WSET Level 3 - Award in Wine and Spirits; Court of Master Sommeliers Certified; Sommelier training at Escola de Hotelaria e Turismo de Lisboa; Restaurant and Bar Continuous Training Program at Escola de Hotelaria e Turismo de Lisboa; Cooking and Wine Service Course at Escola de Formação Profissional para o Sector Alimentar da Pontinha

 - Portuguese, English, French and Spanish

 Lisbon born and raised, Gabriela Marques’s future was sealed the moment she came across a magazine article about a female Portuguese sommelier.
 Reading about the gastronomic studies involved, the art and science of wine tasting, and the intricacies of pairing wine with food ignited a fire that now burns brighter than ever in her role as Sommelier at Cura at Four Seasons Hotel Ritz Lisbon.

 Gabriela’s natural abilities caught the attention of the President of Portugal’s Sommelier Association during her first tasting session at hospitality school.
 Even before she had embarked on her own official training, she was already passionately involved in the profession, getting deeper into the tastings circuit and self-studying into the early hours.

-And when Gabriela says studying, she doesn’t just mean the constant courses she puts herself through, but a life spent immersed in the wine world.
-Each day starts with coffee while reading wine blogs and magazines.
-“To me, it’s like reading the morning newspapers with breakfast,” she explains.
+And when Gabriela says studying, she doesn’t just mean the constant courses she puts herself through, but a life immersed in the wine world.
+She starts each day reading wine blogs and magazines over coffee.
+“To me, it’s like reading the morning newspapers with breakfast.”
 She also contributes to many technical blogs and publications and loves doing recreational wine reviews outside of work.
-Even her holidays revolve around wine, from vineyard visits to coinciding a UK vacation with the London Wine Fair.
+Even her holidays revolve around wine: from vineyard visits to a UK vacation timed with the London Wine Fair.

-Her favourite part of the role, however, is the pride that comes when people allow her to show them wines beyond their favourites.
+Her favourite part of her profession, however, is the pride that comes when people allow her to show them wines beyond their favourites.
 “It is so rewarding, especially when they realise how a proper pairing can enhance and improve the flavour of their food,” she concludes.
 “For many gourmands, it’s like introducing them to a whole new world.”